Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 These animations overall aimed to delight and motivate the participants to continue and wrap up their entry by following the instructions and posting to social media.

-The contest ran for about one month and got around a thousand entries.
+The contest ran for about one month around Nov–Dec 2019 and got over a thousand entries.

 Out of all submissions, 20 winners were selected to be displayed on the prize billboard, strategically located near the traffic chokepoint that is the Guadalupe Bridge in EDSA.